 Are you trying to decide which indoor waterpark resort in Wisconsin Dells is best for your family?
 I’ve been to them all and can fill you in on the details!
 Like many things, what makes something “the best” depends on what is important to you.
-I’ll give you a quick overview of where each place shines and where they struggle, followed by details and links to the sites and more in-depth reviews of each of the five main indoor waterpark resorts in Wisconsin Dells.
-If you want ideas for activities or food in Wisconsin Dells check out my top recommendations.
-Here is my packing list for what to pack with kids when going to an indoor waterpark.
+I’ll give you a quick overview of where each place shines and where it struggles, followed by details and links to the sites and more in-depth reviews of each of the five indoor waterpark resorts in Wisconsin Dells.
+If you want ideas for activities or food in Wisconsin Dells, check out my top recommendations.
+Here is my packing list for what to bring with kids when going to an indoor waterpark.

-Wilderness and Kalahari have the most dryland activity options.
+Wilderness and Kalahari have the most dryland activities.
 All the resorts have features for the youngest guests, but Great Wolf especially focuses on those ten years and under, while Kalahari has a dedicated mini lazy river for young kids.
-If you are looking for fast and scary slides, they all have a few, but Kalahari really shines there.
+If you are looking for fast and scary slides, they all have a few, but Kalahari really shines in that category.
 If you are concerned about price, Mount Olympus is the most affordable, followed by Chula Vista, while Kalahari is the most expensive.
-Wilderness is the biggest, with several separate indoor waterparks, so there is a lot of variety and lots of walking.
-Chula Vista is larger than Mount Olympus and has a better variety of slides and rides but is smaller than Kalahari and Wilderness.
+Wilderness is the biggest, with several separate indoor water parks, so there is a lot of variety and lots of walking.
+Chula Vista is larger than Mount Olympus and has a better variety of slides and rides, but is smaller than Kalahari and Wilderness.
 It is often the least busy and not so huge that you need multiple days to explore it.

 Overview of Wilderness Resort-It has Everything!